4 snuggle-up days with 3/4 board, beauty voucher and free access to our wellness area up from € 312> go to website <

 The Romans, the new masters of Sävaten, arrived in 15 B.C. and up to the 5th Century this remained the camp of "Sebatum".
 A milestone, remains of civil constructions and many coins from that time still remain to this day as reminders of the settlement.

-Throughout the course of Christianisation the settlement was consecrated to San Lorenzo - "Laurentius" and the name survived all of the misfortunes of the following centuries.
+Throughout the course of Christianization the settlement was consecrated to San Lorenzo – "Laurentius" and the name survived all of the misfortunes of the following centuries.

 These days at the Sonnenburg castle, you can still find some remains of the Benedettini convent, founded by Vokold in 1083.
 A special jewel is in possession of the parish church: Mother Mary of the grapes on the throne with her child on the main altar, created by Michael Pacher in 1462.